How to Install Roon Server on Synology NAS using Docker | Guide

 Two release branches are available:

 • production — stable releases.
-This is the default and does not require extra configuration.
+This is the default.

 • earlyaccess — pre-release builds, updated more frequently.